The Nova Scotia Archaeology Society (NSAS) was formed

 pages work best if printed double-sided.

-The NSAS maintains a limited collection of field equipment that is
+The NSAS maintains a limited collection of field equipment that is available

-equipment can be made using the application form linked here.
+can be made using the application form linked here.